sudheerkethireddy/timeCalculator/README.md

 ## Code coverage

 I have written the unit tests in the test class that covers all the scenarios.
-The unit test coverage stands at 100% for all the classes that are created.
+The unit test coverage stands at 100% for all the classes and 91% line coverage.
 Below screenshot shows the same.
 ![Unit Test Coverage](src/main/resources/CodeCoverage_screenshot.png?raw=true )